gboehl/dynare/doc/manual/source/the-model-file.rst

 .. command:: dynatype (FILENAME) [VARIABLE_NAME...];

     |br| This command prints the listed endogenous or exogenous variables in a text file named
-    FILENAME, where FILENAME is a quoted string.
+    FILENAME.
 If no VARIABLE_NAME is listed, all endogenous variables are printed.

 .. command:: dynasave (FILENAME) [VARIABLE_NAME...];

     |br| This command saves the listed endogenous or exogenous variables in a binary file
-    named FILENAME, where FILENAME is a quoted string.
+    named FILENAME.
 If no VARIABLE_NAME is listed, all endogenous variables are saved.

     In MATLAB or Octave, variables saved with the ``dynasave`` command